Reimagining Education as an Applied Learning University

 “At the end of the day, what will remain imprinted on the students’ minds is the campus experience and interaction they have with their friends outside of the classroom.” - Suen Wee Kwok, Director, RSP

-The East Zone was designed with the concept of a courtyard in mind — to create a fluid learning and campus experience.
-We placed emphasis on creating spaces that promote interaction and participation, through the inclusion of many big and small courtyards with different hard and soft landscape.
+The Campus Court was designed with the concept of a courtyard in mind — to create a fluid learning and campus experience.
+We placed emphasis on creating spaces that promote interaction and participation, through the inclusion of many big and small courtyards, with hard and soft landscapes.
 These conducive spaces become natural centrifugal forces that bring people together to foster an exchange of ideas and for learning to take place, even outside of the classrooms.

 Facts and Figures